Is there a low-histamine tea and can you drink tea if you have histamine intolerance?

 Should You Drink Tea if You Have Histamine Intolerance?

 You can still have a cup of tea if you have histamine intolerance, but stick to green or white tea, since it’s not fermented like black tea.
 Herbal teas are another option.
 Ginger tea and moringa tea may offer benefits, since they reduce inflammation and histamine release.
-Also, discover antihistamine herbs you can use to make a tasty tea.
+Also, discover antihistamine herbs you can use to make a tasty tea and some of the best antihistamine teas.

 - Maeda-Yamamoto M. Human clinical studies of tea polyphenols in allergy or lifestyle-related diseases.
 Curr Pharm Des.
 2013;19(34):6148-55. doi: 10.2174/1381612811319340009.
 PMID: 23448449. https://pubmed.ncbi.nlm.nih.gov/23448449/